firebase/codelab-friendlychat-android/steps/index.lab.md

 #### Check for current user

-First add the following instance variable to `MainActivity.kt`:
+First add the following instance variable to the `MainActivity.kt` class:

 **MainActivity.kt**